pkp/pkp-docs/contributing/en/create-and-edit.md

 ## Create a Document

 When you create a new document, you need to decided whether to make it a _single page document_ or _multi-page document_, as they are significantly different.
+Most guides in the Documentation Hub are multi-page documents, which means that each chapter is a different file.
+However, some short guides are single-page documents.

+* [Designing Your Journal](https://docs.pkp.sfu.ca/designing-your-journal/en/) is an example of a multi-page document.
+* [Google Scholar Indexing](https://docs.pkp.sfu.ca/google-scholar/en/) is an example of a single-page document.

 ### Single Page Docs